 Do not format your manuscript pages to look like book pages.
-Our design department will be responsible for establishing the format of your book.
-Do not attempt to design your manuscript; keep the formatting as simple as possible and avoid using multiple fonts or multiple type sizes.
-Double-space the manuscript, set 1.5" margins, and use 12-point type Times New Roman.
+The manuscript will be put into the standard format for this series.
+Keep the formatting as simple as possible and avoid using multiple fonts or multiple type sizes.
+Please double-space the manuscript, set 1.5" margins, and use 12-point type Times New Roman.